oppia/oppia-android/wiki/Troubleshooting-Installation.md

       xcode-select -p

-After you successfully run above commands, build app using Bazel by following command:
+After successfully running the above commands, build the app using Bazel by running the following command:

       ```
       bazel clean --expunge